kmlawson/china-revolutions-mo3337/03assignments.md

 The points that follow should be fairly clear from the questions posed above but are restated from the perspective of the marker of a very strong long essay:

-- The essay gives a clear presentation of its argument in the introduction of the essay
+- **Important:** The essay gives a clear presentation of its argument in the introduction of the essay
+- The argument of the essay is not trivial, overly general, or merely represent a summary of the widely recognized academic consensus on a given topic
+- The argument is well signposted, with different sub-arguments of the essay clearly introduced with clear topical sentences.
+- The essay shows that extensive reading and research was done in order to write this essay and the evidence is used effectively in support of the argument
+- The essay consistently cites its sources with footnotes and these footnotes are generally formatted well.
+- The essay engages with the relevant historiography on this topic directly and effectively
+- The essay has a good balance between empirical examples and presenting evidence on the one hand, and strong analysis contributing to the argument on the other
+- Unless it is a historiographical essay, the essay works with primary sources which make a substantive contribution to its main argument.
 - The essay is written well and has a clear structure.
 - The essay is within the word limit and of a sufficient length for its proposed scope.
-- The argument is well signposted, with different sub-arguments of the essay clearly introduced with clear topical sentences.
-- The essay shows that extensive reading and research was done in order to write this essay.
 - The School of History Style Guide was carefully followed.
 - A well-formatted bibliography is provided showing that research was carried out using sources of an appropriate quality and number.
-- The essay consistently cites its sources with footnotes and these footnotes are generally formatted well.
-- This essay employs evidence based on its sources in an effective manner.
-- Unless it is a historiographical essay, the essay works with primary sources which make a substantive contribution to its main argument.
-- The essay engages with the relevant historiography on this topic directly and effectively
-- The essay has a good balance between empirical examples and presenting evidence on the one hand, and strong analysis contributing to the argument on the other
-- The argument of the essay is not trivial, overly general, or merely represent a summary of the widely recognized academic consensus on a given topic

 \pagebreak

 ### Feedback